On the integral cohomology of real toric manifolds: Real toric spaces associated to shellable complexes

 Given an integer $k>0$ and a $\Zz$-module $M$, let

 We say that a $\Zz$-module homomorphism $\phi:M_1\to M_2$ is a \emph{$k$-truncated isomorphism} if it induces an isomorphism of quotients

-Since there is an obvious isomorphism $M/T_k(M)\xr{\cdot k}kM$ for any $\Zz$-module $M$, we have \begin{lem} For a $\Zz$-module homomorphism $\phi:M_1\to M_2$, the following are equivalent: \begin{enumerate}[(a)] \item $\phi$ is a $k$-truncated isomorphism. \item $\phi:kM_1\to kM_2$ is an isomorphism. \end{enumerate} \end{lem} The proof of Theorem \ref{thm:shellable} will use the following lemma that can be viewed as a generalization of a part of the five lemma. \begin{lem} In a commutative diagram of $\Zz$-modules with exact rows,
+Since there is an obvious isomorphism $M/T_k(M)\xr{\cdot k}kM$ for any $\Zz$-module $M$, we have \begin{lem} For a $\Zz$-module homomorphism $\phi:M_1\to M_2$, the following are equivalent: \begin{enumerate}[(a)] \item $\phi$ is a $k$-truncated isomorphism. \item $\phi:kM_1\to kM_2$ is an isomorphism. \end{enumerate} \end{lem} The proof of Proposition \ref{prop:shellable} will use the following lemma that can be viewed as a generalization of one half of the five lemma. \begin{lem} In a commutative diagram of $\Zz$-modules with exact rows,

 assume that the following conditions are satisfied \begin{itemize} \item $\beta$ and $\delta$ are surjective and are $k$-truncated isomorphisms. \item $\alpha$ is surjective and $\varepsilon$ restricted to $kE$ is injective. \item $\im f\subset kB$ and $\im i\subset kE$. \item $g(b)\in kC$ implies $b\in kB$. \end{itemize} Then $\gamma$ is surjective and is a $k$-truncated isomorphism. \end{lem}